yamachig/Lawtext/README.md

 Lawtext-app has these features:

 - Lawtext-app is a single-page application run on web browsers.
-In a confidential use-case, you can [download](https://yamachig.github.io/lawtext-app/#/download/) and run it offline.
+In a confidential use case, you can [download](https://yamachig.github.io/lawtext-app/#/download/) and run it offline.
 - It shows Lawtext, standard law XML (both from local file and e-LAWS API) as a web page with some navigating features.
 - Lawtext-app is accompanied by an additional syntax analyzer and an elemental semantic analyzer of law text.
 For example, it shows corresponding parentheses and nesting depth.
 It also indicates term definition positions and clause number references.
-- It can emit Microsoft Word document (.docx), Lawtext, and standard law XML of displayed law.
+- It can emit a Microsoft Word document (.docx), Lawtext, and standard law XML of displayed law.

 [![app-screenshot2](https://user-images.githubusercontent.com/26037044/167990468-37af141e-88f2-4a6e-9413-18116f1c55d2.gif)](https://user-images.githubusercontent.com/26037044/167990468-37af141e-88f2-4a6e-9413-18116f1c55d2.gif)